eejlny/SGRACEx1/README.md

 #define MAX_M    2048 // max number of features in each input node.
 For example the cora dataset has 1433 features per node;
 #define MAX_P    16  // number of hidden channels.

+To enable the attention engine set GAT_ENABLE to 1
+#define GAT_ENABLE 1 //implement support for GAT

 Now go to the hardware directory and perform simulation, C synthesis with this command:

 **vitis_hls -f ./script.tcl**